euwbah/musescore-xen-tuner/README.md

 `A4: 440` specifies the reference note and tuning in Hertz, which sets the note A4 to 440hz.

-`0c 200c 300c 500c 700c 800c 1000c` specifies, in cents, the tunings of each of the 7 nominals starting from the reference note A4.
+`0c 200c 300c 500c 700c 800c 1000c` specifies, in cents, the tunings of each of the 7 nominals starting from the reference note of choice, A4.
 This means that B4 will be 200c higher than A4, C5 will be 300c higher than A4, etc...
 Each entry must be separated by a space.

 The last interval size, `1200c`, specifies the equave size.
 The equaves are referenced in terms of the nominals defined, rather than the standard 12edo octave.
 E.g., if you only declare 2 nominals, then the next equave up from A4 will start at C5 instead of A5.